punkave/jquery-rest-admin/README.md

 Events
 ======

-If your control does have an element that can be queried via `val()` but needs a nudge to update it when a save operation takes place, just bind the jraUpdate jQuery event on your control.
+If your control does have an element that can be queried via `val()` but needs a nudge to update it when a save operation takes place, just bind the `jraUpdate` jQuery event on your control.

-If your control needs to do part of its initialization after it is absolutely positively really added to the DOM of the page, bind the jraAdded jQuery event on your control.
+If your control needs to do part of its initialization after it is absolutely positively really added to the DOM of the page, bind the `jraAdded` jQuery event on your control.

+If your application wishes to be informed whenever the list view is repopulated (which happens initially and whenever an edit is saved), bind the `jraRefreshedList` jQuery event on the container.
+Note that this event is posted once when the admin is initially populated (i.e. on the initial load of the page), so if you are thinking of triggering a page refresh on this event you should ignore the first one.

 TODO
 ====

 You can override a number of things not documented here.
-There are lots of things you can't override yet, in particular the markup.
+There are lots of things you can't override yet, in particular the markup, although it is pretty basic bootstrap-friendly markup and doesn't need a lot of overriding.
 We need a way to propagate server-side validation errors into the UI rather than just mysteriously ignoring a request to save or delete.
 TODO: document all that; implement more great stuff.